iworkr/aiva.io/docs/development-briefings/2025-01-XX-post-development-completion-brief.md

 ---

-**Last Updated**: December 5, 2025
+**Last Updated**: January 2025
 **Next.js Version**: 15.5.7
 **Status**: ✅ Production Ready
 **Ready for**: Continued Feature Development

 ---

-_For questions or clarifications, refer to the comprehensive documentation in `/docs/` or review the code comments in the relevant files._
+*For questions or clarifications, refer to the comprehensive documentation in `/docs/` or review the code comments in the relevant files.*